bodrick/awesome/TOPICS.md

 *   [tsedio/tsed](https://github.com/tsedio/tsed) -  :triangular\_ruler:  Ts.ED is a Node.js and TypeScript framework on top of Express to write your application with TypeScript (or ES6).
 It provides a lot of decorators and guideline to make your code more readable and less error-prone. ⭐️ Star to support our work!
 *   [mockoon/mockoon](https://github.com/mockoon/mockoon) - Mockoon is the easiest and quickest way to run mock APIs locally.
 No remote deployment, no account required, open source.
 *   [vietnam-devs/coolstore-microservices](https://github.com/vietnam-devs/coolstore-microservices) - A full-stack .NET microservices build on Dapr and Tye
-*   [Kong/insomnia](https://github.com/Kong/insomnia) - The open-source, cross-platform API client for GraphQL, REST, WebSockets and gRPC.
+*   [Kong/insomnia](https://github.com/Kong/insomnia) - The open-source, cross-platform API client for GraphQL, REST, WebSockets, SSE and gRPC.
+With Cloud, Local and Git storage.
 *   [aspnetrun/run-aspnetcore-microservices](https://github.com/aspnetrun/run-aspnetcore-microservices) - Microservices on .Net platforms which used Asp.Net Web API, Docker, RabbitMQ, MassTransit, Grpc, Ocelot API Gateway, MongoDB, Redis, PostgreSQL, SqlServer, Dapper, Entity Framework Core, CQRS and Clean Architecture implementation.
 Also includes Cross-Cutting concerns like Implementing Centralized Distributed Logging with Elasticsearch, Kibana
 *   [OpenAPITools/openapi-generator](https://github.com/OpenAPITools/openapi-generator) - OpenAPI Generator allows generation of API client libraries (SDK generation), server stubs, documentation and configuration automatically given an OpenAPI Spec (v2, v3)
 *   [smollweide/node-mock-server](https://github.com/smollweide/node-mock-server) - File based Node REST API mock server